sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 In my very slow and not very steady quest to learn the Rust programming language, I've come across a few projects written in the language that I use everyday.
 I thought I'd write a quick post about them, with some configuration tricks that I've made to make them suit my needs.

 **Why prefer tools built with Rust?** [Rust](https://www.rust-lang.org/) is a very fast language that also works to ensure safety from a group of bugs and pitfalls.
+It's also the four-time-running most loved programming language, according to [a yearly Stack Overflow survey](https://insights.stackoverflow.com/survey/2019 ).
 Also, since Rust is only a few years old, any program written in Rust is by definition new.
 Of course newer doesn't always mean better, but as a non-professional developer I can afford to be on the edge a bit.

 Do you know of other tools written in Rust that you've found useful?
 Leave a comment!